bpops/macos-montecarlo/README.md

 Please note that this script will install Xcode tools and Homebrew if necessary, install required packages, and modify your `.zshrc` file.
 Please read through this script and understand what it does before running on your machine.

-So far this script has only been tested on macOS Monterey (12.4) on an Intel-based MacBook Pro.
+This script has only been tested on macOS Monterey (12.4) on an Intel-based MacBook Pro.
 It definitely will not work with any version earlier than Catalina, which is when Apple switched from bash to zsh.

-## Thanks
+## Credits

-Thanks to [Physino](https://www.youtube.com/c/PhysinoXyz) for his [excellent YT video](https://www.youtube.com/watch?v=Qk34s9xIF_4&t=839s).
+Thanks to [Physino](https://www.youtube.com/c/PhysinoXyz) for his [excellent YouTube video](https://www.youtube.com/watch?v=Qk34s9xIF_4&t=839s).

-I was heavily inspired by [macos_virtualbox](https://github.com/myspaghetti/macos-virtualbox) to write this script.
+I was heavily inspired by [myspaghetti]()https://github.com/myspaghetti]'s [macos_virtualbox](https://github.com/myspaghetti/macos-virtualbox) to write this script.